If you worked in any of these countries, you could be due a Tax Refund

 • By finding out there figures, you can add up what you should have paid in tax and compare it to what you did pay.

-If you want to learn how to check your tax refund in Canada, you can always apply for a Canadian tax refund with us, and once you complete a few short questions, sit back, and wait for us to get your money!
+If you want to learn how to check your tax refund in Canada, you can always apply for a Canadian tax refund for non-residents with us, and once you complete a few short questions, sit back, and wait for us to get your money!

 Sound like a lot of work?